IldarRyabkov/BubbleTanks2/README.txt

 	- to be able to play this amazing game, even despite the fact that Flash Player is no longer supported
 	- this is a lot of fun! :)

+To start the game run "__main__.py"
+To build an EXE file with pyinstaller run "pyinstaller setup.spec"

+Required version of Python: 3.9+

 The game is not finished yet, still a lot of things to do.

-To start the game run "__main__.py"

 For any questions, suggests etc you can write to ildar.239@mail.ru